AhmedHarees/100-days-of-code/log.md

 **Thoughts:** Z-Index was a bit harder to grasp and even harder when implementing.

+### Day 15: April 5, 2021

+**Today's Progress**:  Continued Intermediate Bootstrap section of the course.
+Learned about CSS Media Queries and completed Bootstrap Challenge 2.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)